Atopic dermatitis: Topical

 Creams and ointments containing corticosteroids applied directly on skin (topical) are effective in managing atopic dermatitis.
 Newer (second generation) corticosteroids, such as fluticasone propionate and mometasone furoate, are more effective and safer than older ones.
 Strong and moderate corticosteroids are more effective than weaker ones.
 They are also generally safe and do not cause skin thinning when used intermittently to treat AD flare-ups.
 They are also safe when used twice a week for preventing flares (also known as weekend treatment).
 Applying once daily is as effective as twice or more daily application.

 In addition to topical corticosteroids, topical calcineurin inhibitors, such as tacrolimus or pimecrolimus, are also recommended as first-line therapies for managing atopic dermatitis.
 Both tacrolimus and pimecrolimus are effective and safe to use in AD.
 Crisaborole, an inhibitor of PDE-4, is also effective and safe as a topical treatment for mild-to-moderate AD.
 Ruxolitinib, a Janus kinase inhibitor, has uncertain efficacy and safety.

+Difamilast, a PDE4 inhibitor, was approved for medical use in Japan in September 2021, and in the United States in February 2026.

 Systemic

 When topical (on skin) treatments fail to control severe AD flares, medications taken by mouth (systemic treatment) can be used.

 Conventional oral medications for AD include systemic immunosuppressants, such as ciclosporin, methotrexate, azathioprine, and mycophenolate.
 Antidepressants and antihistamine may be used to control pruritus (itchiness).

 Newer medications, such as monoclonal antibodies and JAK inhibitors, are highly effective for managing atopic dermatitis, but modestly increase the risk of conjunctivitis.
 These include dupilumab (Dupixent), tralokinumab (Adtralza, Adbry), abrocitinib (Cibinqo), baricitinib (Olumiant) and upadacitinib (Rinvoq).
 Among monoclonal antibodies, dupilumab and tralokinumab are approved to treat moderate-to-severe eczema in the US and the EU.
 Lebrikizumab is also approved in the EU for treating moderate-to-severe AD but in the US its approval was declined due to manufacturing issues.
 Abrocitinib and upadacitinib have also been approved in the US for the treatment of moderate-to-severe eczema.
 Nemolizumab (Nemluvio) was approved to treat atopic dermatitis in December 2024.

 Allergen immunotherapy may be effective in relieving symptoms of AD, but it also comes with an increased risk of adverse events.
 This treatment consists of a series of injections or drops under the tongue of a solution containing the allergen.

 The skin of people with AD can easily get infected, most commonly by the bacteria Staphylococcus aureus.
-Signs of this include oozing fluid, a yellow crust on the skin, worsening eczema symptoms and fever.
+Signs of this include oozing fluid, a yellow crust on the skin, worsening eczema symptoms, and fever.
 Antibiotics are commonly used to target overgrowth of S. aureus, but their benefit is limited, and they increase the risk of antimicrobial resistance.
 For these reasons, they are only recommended for people who not only present symptoms on the skin but also feel systemically unwell.